 We’ve been collecting, processing and distributing biological products for almost 90 years.
 That means we have the necessary experience, expertise and infrastructure in place to establish our Milk Bank.

-We’ll collect, test, pasteurise and distribute donated breast milk to hospital Neonatal Intensive Care Units in South Australia to begin with, but our goal is to expand.
+We’ll collect, test, pasteurise and distribute donated breast milk to hospital neonatal intensive care units in New South Wales and South Australia to begin with, but our goal is to expand.

 We want to make pasteurised donor human milk available to more vulnerable babies in Neonatal Intensive Care Units who don’t have access to their mother’s own milk.